elastic/connectors/CONTRIBUTE.rst

    make ftest NAME=mongo

 This will configure the connector in Elasticsearch to run a full sync.
-The script will verify that the Elasticsearch index receives documents
+The script will verify that the Elasticsearch index receives documents.